fooplugins/fooconvert/readme.txt

 - Analytics Dashboard:
   - Top Performers by Views and Engagement.
 - Widget data retention for 14 days only.
-  - Longer retention period with PRO analytics add-on.
+  - Longer retention period available with FooConvert PRO.

 = FooConvert Benefits =